Skip to main content

 The unminifier takes minified JavaScript (like underscore-umd-min.js) and produces readable code through five steps:

-1. Pretty-print with Prettier (no LLM needed)
+1. Pretty-print with Prettier (deterministic)

-3. Extract functions - identify all top-level functions with minified names
+3. Extract functions - identify all top-level functions with minified names (LLM)

 The Schema Definitions